svijee/taskwarrior-androidapp/README.md

 Apache License 2.0:

  * ActionBarSherlock – by Jake Wharton
- * Android menu-drawer – by Simon Vig Therkildsen
+ * SlidingMenu – by Jeremy Feinstein

-See LICENSE in the subdirectories com_actionbar and menu_drawer.
+See LICENSE in the subdirectories com_actionbar and SlidingMenu.